jacob-horton/personal-website/content/posts/2025/01-08-json-parser.md

 Hey!
 This blog post is the first in a 2 part series that details how I went about creating a JSON parser in Rust.
 In this series, I tie together all my previous posts.
 This post takes the theoretical compiler concepts discussed in [Creating a Language](/posts/2025/creating-a-language/) and turns them into a real, working JSON parser.

 In the second part, we will look into supporting parsing into a user defined struct, whilst ensuring type safety.
 This is implemented using procedural macros (my first dive into using writing these in Rust!).
-At the end, to show it all working, we will swap out the JSON parsing in [Handrolled Auth](/posts/2025/handrolled-auth/) with my very own parser.
+At the end, to show it all working, we will swap out the JSON parsing in my [Hand-rolled Auth](/posts/2025/handrolled-auth/) post with my very own parser.
 So buckle in, because this series is going to cover a lot!

 # Overview